-During a DUI investigation, an officer will normally request that the driver take a breath, blood, or urine test to determine the amount of drugs or alcohol in the driver’s system.
+During a DUI (driving under the influence) investigation, an officer will normally request that the driver take a breath, blood, or urine test to determine the amount of drugs or alcohol in the driver's system.
 The results can be used by the prosecutor to prove a DUI in court.

 In the past, Wyoming's implied consent law imposed penalties for drivers who refused testing.
 However, in 2011, legislation took effect that did away with these penalties for most drivers.
 Instead, the legislation created a more streamlined method for officers to request a search warrant to obtain a blood sample.
 With a warrant, the officer can require (by force if necessary) drivers who refuse testing to submit to a blood draw.